MIG Equipment Facts. Part

 off the cell had ropey, unstable bead appearance, while the other 50% of the welds

-were perfect with small amounts of spatter.
+with the same data were optimum however with small amounts of spatter.
 I was only traveling about 30 IPM

 when using Accupulse.

-We also had high tip burn back issues when using Accupulse.
+3) We had excessive contact tip wire burn back issues when using Accupulse.

 I could not get more than 2-3 hours of production without an arc fault due to

-a burn back.
+a wire burn back.
 We had lots of evidence of micro arcing on the weld wire.

 4) To try and help stabilize the process and also

-to reduce the tip burn backs, Miller sent us custom Accupulse programs 2 times.
+to reduce the tip burn backs, Miller sent us a custom Accupulse program twice.

 arcing and tip burn backs.
-This never worked properly and I still had the problems.
+This never worked properly and I still had the burn back problems.

-I have updated core system software in the machines 3 times since I own them.
+I have now updated core system software in these machines 3 times in the short time we have owned them.

-downtime and excessive weld repair on welds that went unstable.
+downtime and extensive weld repairs on welds that were unstable.